chauvu/chauvu.github.io/README.md

 This project utilizes data from the aggregate Census and Behavioral Risk Factor data from different counties in the United States from 2003-2018.
 A total of 9 datasets were downloaded from federal government websites and combined into a single dataset for analysis.
 [DATA](https://github.com/chauvu/chauvu.github.io/tree/main/Data/census), [CLEANING](https://github.com/chauvu/chauvu.github.io/blob/main/Notebooks/census_data_cleaning.ipynb), [ANALYSIS](https://github.com/chauvu/chauvu.github.io/blob/main/Notebooks/census_regression.ipynb)

+**MRI Oximetry Calibration with Bootstrapping**

+This project utilizes the MRI T2 oximetry data from [this paper](https://pubmed.ncbi.nlm.nih.gov/33719133/).
+MRI data was acquired on 16 subjects.
+Linear regression was performed between the `A` and `B` coefficients with hematocrit to determine the oximetry calibration model for sickle cell disease subjects.
+Bootstrapping (regular and non-parametric) was performed to determine the standard errors and confidence intervals for the linear model coefficients.

 ## Classification Analysis

 **Classification of Heart Disease**